Samazer2/Rokkit/README.md

 # Rokkit
-Rokkit is a multipurpose bot made for the Soviet Space Dog discord server
+Rokkit is a multipurpose chat bot for the Discord Client

-Constructive criticism is appreciated :V